Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 We love the Spanish tradition of the mid-day nap.
 Had we taken a late afternoon siesta, we would have been more likely to make it to the celebrations for New Year’s Eve in Madrid.

-#2 Make Plans for New Year’s Eve Dinner
+#2 Make Plans for New Year’s Eve Madrid Dinner

 New Year’s Eve Madrid is celebrated at home with family and friends.
 Visitors who make friends with a local family can secure an invite to the NYE in-home dinner (which we are fairly certain will taste better than our frozen pizza!).

 Travelers can also opt to create their own meal in their accommodations.
-Most Airbnb apartments have kitchens – as do many hostels.
-For a fun Madrid experience of classic fare and already prepared meals, we recommend going to the city’s famous Mercado de San Miguel, which is open on NYE from 10:00am until 7:00pm.
+Most vacation apartments have kitchens – as do many hostels.
+For a fun Madrid experience of classic fare and already prepared meals, we recommend going to Madrid’s famous Mercado de San Miguel, which is open on NYE from 10:00am until 7:00pm.

 #4 Don’t Party Early

-Unlike NYE celebrations in America, parties in Madrid for New Year’s Eve don’t start until after midnight.
+Unlike NYE celebrations in America that build up to the big event, parties in Madrid for New Year’s Eve don’t really start until after midnight.
 If you want to make it until dawn, don’t start drinking at happy hour like we did!

 #5 Secure Your Spot in Puerta del Sol

 Although far from the chaos of the New York City NYE celebration, the Puerta del Sol square does get crowded!
-People gather just before midnight, but plan to arrive around 11:00pm if you want a good spot…and don’t forget your 12 Grapes!
+Thousands of people gather before midnight – and it’s best to plan to arrive around 11:00pm if you care about getting a prime spot under the clocktower.
+The square is cleared around 9pm and revelers must pass through security to gain access.
+It’s fine to bring in beverages…just no glass.
+Of course, don’t forget your 12 Grapes!

 The clubs in Madrid are in full swing after midnight on New Year’s Eve and are the perfect place to dance and celebrate the New Year.
-However, it is highly recommended that you get tickets to the clubs in advance!
+That said, most clubs charge a cover fee – and it is highly recommended that you get tickets to the clubs in advance!

 Subscribe Packing Checklist by JetSettingFools.com